Entitet/docker-idea/README.md

 Refer to the documentation about the container you are using (MySQL, MariaDB, MongoDB etc) for how to start the db server on a particular port!

-**Important!** If the server/service needs a command line argument rather than an environment variable to set the port it is starting on -  refter to the Docker documentation on how to read environment variables in your Dockerfile and pass them along as comman line arguments in your start CMD!
+**Important!** If the server/service needs a command line argument rather than an environment variable to set the port it is starting on -  refer to the Docker documentation on how to read environment variables in your Dockerfile and pass them along as comman line arguments in your start CMD!